compsoc-edinburgh/betterinformatics-files/README.md

 For Grafana, look at the sidebar, search for "Explore" and "Drilldown" and "Traces".
 There, you can have a quick overview.
 You can select appropriate traces, which usually start in the browser of the user, then to the backend where multiple DB queries are started.
 There are many other things you can do with the data and other ways to query for it, familiarize yourself with Grafana, Prometheus, Tempo, Loki, (Pyroscope)... if interested:)

+### What is observability

 In short, there are 3 important kinds of data that we focus on: logs, metrics and traces.
 Logs are simply error (warning, info, ...) logs that you usually see in the console.
 Metrics are usually just numbers in a time interval, such as number of get requests in the last minute, and so on.
 Traces are more involved, and they focus on interactions between microservices, requests, queries and so on.
 They contain start and end times, but also additional information (such as an exact query or URL).

+There are also profiles, however these are more familiar from local debugging and performance testing and have been rarer to find in production at scale.
+Hence, while not as integrated as other data, it too can be measured and provide valuable insights.

+### Used components

 Behind the scenes, the following components are used: